Alejandro-SB/OptionTypes/README.md

     #pragma warning restore CS8524 // The switch expression does not handle some values of its input type (it is not exhaustive) involving an unnamed enum value.
 }
 ```

-## Usage inside Entity Framework Core
-**This uses the internal EF Api**

-The project OptionTypes.Ef contains the `ValueConverters` needed to map the `Option<T>` type to the Entity Framework columns.

-In the `OnModelCreating` method overriden in your DbContext, call `AddOptionTypeConverters`.
-This will add all the converters needed in your model.